 Feel free to leave comments below.
 Which of the sewing concepts listed above would you like me to create new tutorials for?
 I’m anxious to receive your requests!

-Please note: you must enlarge my patterns to fit a full-sized piece of American computer paper (8.5 x 11 inches or 216 x 279 mm) without margins, before printing.
-These designs use a scant 1/4 inch seam (4 mm to be exact).
+Please note: if you’re downloading the pattern as a graphic image, you must enlarge my patterns to fit a full-sized piece of American computer paper (8.5 x 11 inches or 216 x 279 mm) without margins, before printing.

-If you’re wondering why I make patterns and videos without charging a fee, please visit the “Chelly’s Books” page, and that should explain my general motivations.
-My patterns are now available through “Creative Commons Attribution.”
-This means that I created my patterns (and therefore I own rights to them), but I’m willing to share them with everyone who will tell people about my website.
+My doll clothes patterns are available for free through “Creative Commons Attribution.”
+This means that I created my patterns (and therefore I own rights to them), but by using them, you are promising me that you will tell people about my website.

 Here are some helpful ways to tell the world about my patterns:

 - You can post or like them on Facebook.